In this guide

 Don’t click suspicious links in emails

 Scammers love to share their infected web links over emails.
 Sometimes it’s obvious; a nonsensical subject line and incoherent message followed by a link is probably not to be trusted.
-But they’re getting smarter about it and using personal data to better target victims.
+But they’re getting smarter about it and using personal data to target victims.

 Avoid Java and Flash

 The Java and Flash plugins are notoriously bug-ridden and often exploited by malware authors to infect systems.
 Ideally you should not have either installed, but if you do need them make sure you keep them bang up to date and only allow trusted sites and services to use them.

 Don’t auto-run plugins

 Further to the above, browser plugins such as Java and Flash should be set to run only on demand rather than starting automatically.
 That way if you do visit a sketchy site they won’t be able to exploit security flaws the moment you land.

 For Firefox, go to Add-ons > Plugins and select Ask to Activate on the drop down menu next to each plugin.

 On Chrome go to Settings > Advanced Settings > Privacy > Content Settings > Plugins and select Let me choose when to run plugin content.

 You might notice some odd behaviour from sites which rely on plugins after this.
 If a page doesn’t appear to be loading or is missing content and you cannot see a ‘click to play’ button on the page itself, check your browser toolbar for an icon to activate plugins for that site.